arpithparikh/CrawlerDemo/README.md

 # CrawlerDemo
-#Using Scapy to Crawl the perticular web pages!
+#Using Scrapy to Crawl the perticular web pages!